 - Determine which systems and third party service providers hold the employee information.

 - Develop a streamlined method by which employees can make personal information access and deletion requests.

 - Develop processes to identify and isolate an individual’s information.

 - Train a team of employees to handle and respond to CCPA requests from employees.

 Governor Newsom also signed four other bills on October 11, 2019, that directly amend the CCPA, and two other bills that affect the CCPA.
 And, on October 10, 2019, the California Attorney General released draft regulations to help businesses determine how to shape their compliance obligations.
-For our Alert discussing the other amendments and draft regulations, please read here.

 Michael Best’s Privacy & Cybersecurity Team has kept pace with the CCPA developments by creating templates and tools that can be customized to all sizes of businesses across all affected industries.
 We have also explored and designed practical solutions to minimize compliance challenges of the core provisions of the law.
 Please reach out to our team for a consultation about the next best steps between now and the time that the CCPA becomes official on January 1, 2020.